Protecting the Transylvania Family

 Red dots are the acts of violence.
 They range from a social media post or off-color joke that makes someone uncomfortable to seeing a drunk friend leave with someone you don’t know or leave to drive when drunk.

 All first-year students receive a basic introduction to the Green Dot program during August term.
 It’s one of four campus-wide training sessions that occurs every year.
-In 2013, 75 percent of students in fraternities participated.
-Transylvania’s goal is to make bystander accountability training part of the recruitment process for all sororities and fraternities.
+A full, 4 hour Green Dot training is required for all members of Greek organizations by their governing bodies.

 Awareness on campus is generated through “These Hands Don’t Hurt.”
 This year over 80 people participated by pledging “I will not use this hand for violence” and vowing to help their friends if they thought they were in unhealthy relationships.